 To a great number of Illinois children, going to school means more than getting an education, it also means getting breakfast and lunch.
 According to abc7chicago.com, less than 11% of the more than one million children in Illinois who receive free or reduced-price meals through the National School Lunch Program during the school year also receive meals during the summer months.
 Not having breakfast or lunch at school, means not having breakfast or lunch for many low-income families.

 Things will be different starting this summer according to Man-Yee Lee, spokesperson for the Greater Chicago Food Depository.
-The mission of the Greater Chicago Food Depository is to end hunger in 800 countries across the world.
-“We also work with government and state agencies on policies, laws, and programs that will help alleviate hunger,” Ms. Lee explains.
+She explains that the Greater Chicago Food Depository is Chicago-based and serves the Cook County area only.
+“We distribute food to partner pantries, soup kitchens and shelters to 800 partner sites/locations across Chicago and Cook,” says Lee.

 One program that the Greater Chicago Food Depository has been working on is the Summer EBT Program, the first new permanent federal nutrition program in fifty years.
 “As co-chair of the Illinois Commission to End Hunger, which is a private function,” Lee explains, “besides working with state agencies, we also work with a lot of community organizations to end hunger in Illinois.”

-“We have SNAP and WIX to help people who are low-income to afford food so they can put food on the table,” she tells us.
-“Yet, many families rely on their children receiving the free and nutritious food they get throughout the school year, and a lot of them lose access to the meals when school is out during the months of June, July, and August.”
+on the table,” she tells us, “yet, many families rely on their children receiving the free and nutritious food they get throughout the school year and a lot of them lose access to the meals when school is out during the months of June, July and August.”

 Congress and others in the industry have recognized that the summer is a very overwhelming time for those families.
 They know that providing breakfast and lunch for children during those months is a huge added expense that normally families wouldn’t have when schools are open.
 “In the summertime,” laments Lee, “that’s when we find that a lot of children are going hungry, because parents are not able to give that added expense because it’s a little too much for them, especially when we talk about low-income families.”